We use cookies to provide vital functionality. For more information, please see our cookie policy.

 Keep Counselling Confidential

-Did you know that the police are routinely trying to access the counselling and therapy notes of survivors of rape?
+Did you know that the police are routinely trying to access the counselling and therapy notes of victims and survivors of rape?

-And that these notes can be read by police officers, prosecutors, defence lawyers and even the person who raped them – often to try and find something that could make the survivor look untrustworthy?
+And that, once the police get these notes, they can also be read by prosecutors, defence lawyers and even the perpetrator – often with the aim of trying to find something that could make the survivor seem dishonest?

 Don't think this is okay?
-Join our campaign to #KeepCounsellingConfidential
+Join our campaign with Centre for Women's Justice, End Violence Against Women Coalition and Rights of Women to #KeepCounsellingConfidential

 How can you help?